Harry Vallence

 Henry Francis "Soapy" Vallence (4 June 1905 – 25 July 1991) was a champion Australian rules footballer in the Victorian Football League (VFL) and the Victorian Football Association (VFA).
-He played at full forward for the VFL's Carlton Football Club in the 1930s, and in the 1940s for the VFA's Williamstown and Brighton Football Clubs.
+He played at full-forward for the VFL's Carlton Football Club in the 1930s, and in the 1940s for the VFA's Williamstown and Brighton Football Clubs.

 Family

-The son of Michael Vallence, and Mary Ann Vallence, née Pattinson, Henry Francis Vallence was born in Bacchus Marsh, Victoria on 4 June 1905.
+The son of Michael Vallence and Mary Ann Vallence, née Pattinson, Henry Francis Vallence was born in Bacchus Marsh, Victoria, on 4 June 1905.

-He married Lorna Josephine Bliss (1915-1996) on 17 June 1940.
+He married Lorna Josephine Bliss (1915–1996) on 17 June 1940.

 Football

 Carlton (VFL)

 Originally from Bacchus Marsh, in 1926 he came to Carlton as a half-forward.
-He soon moved to full forward where he became known for his safe hands and mighty kick.
-He kicked 11 goals in a match on four occasions – twice in finals.
+He soon moved to full-forward, where he became known for his safe hands and mighty kick.
+He kicked 11 goals in a match on four occasions—twice in finals.

 Williamstown (VFA)

-In 1937 he left Carlton to play with Williamstown Football Club in the Victorian Football Association as captain-coach.
-His dispute with Carlton arising when he returned from representing Victoria in an interstate match to find himself selected at centre halfback in the seconds grade.
+In 1937, he left Carlton to play with Williamstown Football Club in the Victorian Football Association as captain-coach.
+His dispute with Carlton arising when he returned from representing Victoria in an interstate match to find himself selected at centre half-back in the seconds' grade.

 Carlton (VFL)

-He was lured back to Carlton for the 1938 season, helping to secure the Blues first premiership in 23 years.
+He was lured back to Carlton for the 1938 season, helping to secure the Blues' first premiership in 23 years.

 Williamstown (VFA)

 Vallence returned again to Williamstown in 1939, this time playing under the Association's throw-pass rules adopted in 1938.
-In 1939, Vallence kicked 133 goals, and helped Williamstown to a premiership, and kicked another 111 goals in 1940.
-On 24 May 1941, Vallence achieved two significant milestones: he kicked a career-high twenty goals against Sandringham, and brought up his 1000th career goal across both the League and Association.
+In 1939, Vallence kicked 133 goals and helped Williamstown to a premiership, and he kicked another 111 goals in 1940.
+On 24 May 1941, Vallence achieved two significant milestones: he kicked a career-high twenty goals against Sandringham and brought up his 1000th career goal across both the League and Association.
 His career with Williamstown ended after 1941, when the competition went into recess during World War II.

 Carlton (VFL)

-He was captain-coach of the Carlton Reserves for three seasons (1942-1944).
+He was captain-coach of the Carlton Reserves for three seasons (1942–1944).